-Born and raised in Durham, Gabriel is our general manager and runs our daily operations.
-Gabriel brings us years of computer building, repair, and general service experience as well as customer service expertise.
-He keeps our office organized, technicians on-target, and everything running smoothly, while simultaneously handling high-level repair, maintaining our website, and directing our marketing.
-When not in the office, Gabriel can usually be found playing piano or watching speedruns of old video games.
+Born and raised in Durham, Gabriel is our general operations manager.
+He brings us years of computer building, repair, and general service experience as well as customer service expertise.
+He keeps our office organized, technicians on-target, and everything running smoothly, while simultaneously handling high-level repair and maintaining our website.
+When not in the office, Gabriel can usually be found doing street photography or watching speedruns of old video games.

 Simon, Technician +